-If an encoder is not used, the mode "Ignore" must be set in the selection menu "Encoder monitoring mode" in the menu "Motor settings".
+If an encoder is not used, the mode "Disable" must be set in the tab "Errorcorrection" in the selection menu "Rotation Direction Mode".
 Please refer to Section 7.4 ""Errorcorrection" tab".

 Encoder connection diagram (X2)

 Complete connection diagram - see Section 2.1.